gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 *	++

 ### ecom - attribution time - minutes - C
+As standard, attribution time is the same as a **[GA4 Session](https://support.google.com/analytics/answer/9191807)**, but you can choose a **Custom Attribution Time** if that better fits your users behaviour.

+Create this variable if you are going to use **Custom Attribution Time**.
 Since attribution time is referenced in several variables, it’s recommended to create a Constant Variable with the attribution time in minutes.
 How long the attribution time should be is up to you.
 Time is counted from the last **select_promotion**, **select_item** or **add_to_cart** Event.